-- 9. Some children may be identified as having an Additional Educational Need (AEN) which means they needs some additional support or shorter term intervention to assist them in 'narrowing the gap' in their ability and attainment in spite of having no identified specific SEN. - 10.
-Other children may be registered on a different list of vulnerable groups due the possible impact on their progress and attainment.
+9. Some children may be identified as having an Additional Educational Need (AEN) which means they need some additional support or shorter-term intervention to assist them in 'narrowing the gap' in their ability and attainment despite having no identified specific SEN.

+10. Other children may be registered on a different list of vulnerable groups due the possible impact on their progress and attainment.
 These include children who have English as an Additional Language (EAL), children with medical needs or disability, those in receipt of Pupil Premium grants, Looked After Children and those with poor attendance or punctuality.

-- 11. We know when pupils need additional help if: - Concerns are raised by parents/carers, external agencies, teachers, or the pupil's previous school, regarding a pupil's level of progress or inclusion. - Screening, such as that completed on entry or as a result of a concern being raised, indicates gap in knowledge and/or skills. - Whole school tracking of attainment outcomes indicates lack of expected levels of progress. - Observation of the pupil indicates that they have additional needs. - A pupil asks for help.
+11. We know when pupils need additional help if:

+• Concerns are raised by parents/carers, external agencies, teachers, or the pupil's previous school, regarding a pupil's level of progress or inclusion.

+• Screening, such as that completed on entry or as a result of a concern being raised, indicates gap in knowledge and/or skills.

+• Whole school tracking of attainment outcomes indicates lack of expected levels of progress.

+- Observation of the pupil indicates that they have additional needs.

+- A pupil asks for help.

-Their needs may be within one or more of four broad areas:
+- Their needs may be within one or more of four broad areas:

 - Communication and interaction

 - -Cognition and learning

 - Social, mental and emotional health

 - Sensory/physical

-12. If parents have concerns relating to their child's learning then please initially discuss it with your child's class teacher.
-This then may result in further discussion with the Inclusion Leader (SENDCo), Julie Newell.
+12. If parents have concerns relating to their child's learning, then please initially discuss it with your child's class teacher.
+This then may result in further discussion with the Headteacher and Inclusion Leader (SENDCo), Danielle Maynard.
 Parents may also contact the Inclusion Leader (SENDCo) or Headteacher directly if they feel this is more appropriate.
 All parents will be listened to and their views and aspirations for their child will be central to the assessment and provision that is provided.